bradleytenuta/checkmate/README.md

 ##### Other Notes

-- `composer dump-autoload` can be used inside the 'vagrant ssh' to refresh your seeder files.
+- `composer dump-autoload` can be used to refresh your seeder files.
 If when seeding or migrating, php can't find your classes, then run the command and try again.
 - Migration files that only have a single primary key that is an incrementing integer will get automatically claimed as a PK when migrating, this means you do not have to specify it in the migration file, if you do, it will break it.
 - `$table->unique('[val]')` is used when you want to specify something as unique but not used as a primary key, just like an email.
 - Don't need to include the id in the factory as it is incremented automatically when that model object is created.